CB-Website-Development/NotifyWiz/README.md

 /**
  *
  * Show a info notification.
  * @param {string} title - The title of the notification.
-Defaults to "Info" in the implementation.
+Defaults to "Type Of Notification" in the implementation.
  * @param {string} message - The message of the notification.
  * @param {Positions} position - The position of the notification.
  * @param {number} duration - The duration of the notification.
 Defaults to 3000 in the implementation.